buildingsareheavy/buildingsareheavy.com/writing/floating-labels.md

 ### General Sibling Combinator (`~`) & `:focus-within`

 I realized it was pretty much impossible selecting the label while the input had focus if the label was above the input.
 I was wanting something like a "previous sibling selector" but it does not exist.
-You can mess with `flex-flow` but that isn't good for acessibility or document flow.
+You can mess with `flex-flow` but that isn't good for accessibility or document flow.
 The only thing I found were selectors to find next siblings like the [general sibling combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/General_sibling_combinator) (`~`) and [adjacent sibling combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Adjacent_sibling_combinator) (`+`).
 I did however [consult the W3C](https://www.w3.org/WAI/tutorials/forms/labels/) and learned that can put the input above the label or really anywhere around, if you do it properly.

 ```html
 <!-- This order doesn't work -->